TREATMENT AT THE VET

 Good Everyday Practices

 - Keep sandboxes covered outside while not in use.
 Animals often use sandboxes to relieve themselves, and they can be contaminated with worms and larvae.
+Check out our blog for more information about the potential risks of sandboxes, and how to protect your pets and children.

 - Pick up feces immediately.
 Feces is one of the most common ways that parasites and diseases are transferred from dog to dog.